dutchpsycho/Koenig/README.md

-# KOENIG
+# Koenig

-Koenig is a modular Rust encryption framework that provides compile-time macros and a runtime core library to securely encrypt and decrypt data.
-It leverages modern cryptography primitives; BLAKE3, ChaCha20-Poly1305, AES-GCM, HMAC—and zeroization for sensitive data.
+Koenig is a Rust compile-time encryption tool that provides compile-time macros and a runtime core library to securely encrypt and decrypt strings.
+Koenig is extremely easy to embed in already existant codebases and usage requires minimal changes, Koenig's core cryptography engines are also exposed for usage.

 ## FEATURES

-- **Compile-time encryption macros** that embed encrypted data directly in your binary.
-- **Decryption macros** to recover data at runtime.
-- **Multiple algorithm variants**: Jesko, Absolut, Sadair, Gamera.
+- **Multiple encryption engines**: Jesko, Absolut, Sadair, Gamera.
-- **Zeroization** of secrets to reduce memory exposure.
-- **Core API** for manual encryption/decryption and advanced use cases.
+- **MAC verifcation** on-execution data tamper protection.
+- **Mutli-string encryption**: To encrypt large amounts of data.

 ## CRATE STRUCTURE